thelinuxkid/gumjabi/README.rst

 Usage
 =====

-To use Gumjabi you must setup the `Gumroad Ping API`_ with the Gumjabi API URl using the endpoint /gumroad/ping.
-This endpoint expects the Gumjabi API key in the query string and any fields provided by Gumroad as POST form parameters.
+To use Gumjabi you must setup the `Gumroad Ping API`_ with a Gumjabi API URL that has the endpoint /gumroad/ping.
+This endpoint expects a Gumjabi API key in the query string and any fields provided by Gumroad as POST form parameters.